 The teeth are first divided into sextants, with each box representing a sextant.
 Teeth selection is determined by the age of the patient.
 If the patient is 20 years old, or older, then begin distal to canines.
-A sextant with no teeth or one tooth is marked with an X. If only one functional tooth is present, assess with adjacent sextant.
-Third molars are assessed only if they function in place of second molars.
-For children and adolescents, one tooth per sextant is evaluated: all first molars, maxillary right central incisor, and mandibular left central incisor.
+A sextant with no teeth or one 0.5mm tooth is marked with an X. If only one functional tooth is present, assess with adjacent sextant.
+Third molars are children and adolescents, one tooth per sextant is evaluated: all first molars, maxillary right central incisor, and mandibular left central incisor.
 If designated tooth missing, mark the sextant with an X.